CZ-NIC/knot-resolver/daemon/bindings/net.rst

 .. function:: net.bufsize([udp_bufsize])

-   Get/set maximum EDNS payload available.
-Default is 4096.
+   Get/set maximum EDNS payload size advertised in DNS packets.
+Default is 4096 bytes and the default will be lowered to value around 1220 bytes in future, once `DNS Flag Day 2020 <https://dnsflagday.net/>`_ becomes effective.

-   You cannot set less than 512 (512 is DNS packet size without EDNS, 1220 is minimum size for DNSSEC) or more than 65535 octets.
+   Minimal value allowed by standard :rfc:`6891` is 512 bytes, which is equal to DNS packet size without Extension Mechanisms for DNS.
+Value 1220 bytes is minimum size required in DNSSEC standard :rfc:`4035`.

    Example output: